Frequently Asked Questions

 Nobel-winning Danish physicist Niels Bohr (1885–1962) revolutionized atomic theory by introducing the concept that electrons orbit the nucleus in specific layers or shells.
 His work on quantum mechanics and the structure of the nucleus laid the groundwork for future atomic research and had profound implications in physics and chemistry.

-He’s a great namesake for a release dedicated to enhancing the very foundation of the Faros AI platform and strengthening the core capabilities that power our analytics, insights, and user experiences.
+He’s a great namesake for a release dedicated to enhancing the very foundation of the Faros platform and strengthening the core capabilities that power our analytics, insights, and user experiences.

 The Bohr release has three main themes: